penumbra-zone/penumbra/docs/protocol/src/zswap/concentrated_liquidity.md

 ```
 ### Liquidity composition

-Assets along with liquidity positions form a graph that can be traversed at execution.
-To create and execute routes, it is useful to have a notion of the available liquidity between two assets even if there are no direct liquidity positions between them.
+During execution, assets and liquidity positions create a graph that can be traversed.
+To create and execute routes, it is helpful to understand the available liquidity between two assets, even in the absence of direct liquidity positions between them.

-Composing liquidity positions means combining two constant-sum trading functions that correspond to distinct but overlapping pairs (e.g. `A <> B <> C => A <> C`).

-// reword this when writing `Path` doc
-Aggregating liquidity positions means tallying two constant-sum trading functions that correspond to a same pair (e.g. `A <> B + A = B => A <> B`).
+As a result, it is desirable to develop a method for combining two liquidity positions that cover separate but intersecting assets into a unified synthetic position that represents a section of the overall liquidity route.
+For example, combining positions for the pair `A <> B` and `B <> C` into a synthetic position for `A <> C`.

 Given two AMMs, $\varphi(R_1, R_2) = p_1 R_1 + p_2 R_2$ with fee $\gamma$ trading between assets $1$ and $2$ and $\psi(S_2, S_3) = q_2 S_2 + q_3 S_3$ with fee $\delta$ trading between assets $2$ and $3$, we can compose $\varphi$ and $\psi$ to obtain a synthetic position $\chi$ trading between assets $1$ and $3$ that first trades along $\varphi$ and then $\psi$ (or along $\psi$ and then $\varphi$).